To develop diverse and accessible cultural events.

 Petra Terpin is a university graduate engineer in food technology, currently employed as a technologist in a pharmaceutical company.
 She has rich professional experience in environmental and food microbiology, genetics and process technology.
 She is a fan of literature and culture.

 Voranc Vogel joined the team of Delo photographers in 1996 while still in high school.
 After graduating from the Faculty of Humanities at the University of Primorska with a degree in cultural studies and anthropology, he continued his studies in photography at the Paris Institute SPEOS, at workshops with the agency VII in Ljubljana, and with the Magnum agency in London.
 His photographs have been published in national and international publications.
 He has received numerous awards for his work, including an award for the best photograph in culture category at the Slovenia Press Photo competition(2011), for the best story in culture category (SPP, 2012), an award for special achievements from the Journalists’ Association of Slovenia (2013), and a journalism Watchdog award (DNS, 2014).
 He is the author of four solo exhibitions and has co-authored numerous group exhibitions at home and abroad.(2013), and a journalism Watchdog award (DNS, 2014).
-He is an author of four solo exhibitions and co-authored numerous group exhibitions at home and abroad.
+He is an author of eight solo exhibitions and co-authored numerous group exhibitions at home and abroad.

 Ivana Stipić Lah she began to work in journalism as a student, back in 1998.
 She worked for many newspapers, radio and television companies.
 Among others she worked as a reporter in Afghanistan.
 She taught journalism techniques and photography, what she shared with journalist students and professional journalists all over Afghanistan.
 In Slovenia she has been engaged in production and is dedicated to dealing with vulnerable and minority groups.
 She also teaches Croatian language to children of the second immigrant generation and creates a radio and television program for minorities on RTV Slovenia.